Pombaline Architecture: Have you heard about this Alluring Yet Practical Lisbon’s Style?

 The design typically follows a three to four-story structure, with the ground floor reserved for commercial spaces and the upper floors used for residential purposes.
 Large storefront windows on the ground floor invite pedestrians into shops and businesses.
 The upper floors have regularly spaced windows that align with the overall symmetry of the building.

-Azulejos are also a practical thermos insulating material.
-Thermal insulation systems help buildings stay at comfortable temperatures.
-They prevent heat loss and make walls work better throughout the year.
-In summer, insulation keeps building interior cooler.
-In winter, insulated azulejos walls help keep the cold air out.
+Azulejos are also a practical thermally insulating material.
+Thermal insulation systems help the buildings stay at comfortable temperatures.
+They prevent heat loss and enhance the walls’ efficiency year-round.
+In summer, insulation keeps the building’s interior cooler.
+In winter, insulated azulejo walls help keep the cold air out.

-In addition to azulejos, Pombaline buildings incorporated various other decorative elements to enhance their visual appeal.
+In addition to azulejos, Pombaline buildings incorporated various other decorative elements to make them look even more beautiful.

 Balconies and Ironwork